 This will enable creditors and other parties in interest who are in possession of the debtor's social security number to verify the debtor's identity and proceed accordingly.
 The filed Official Form 9, however, will not include the debtor's full social security number.
 This will prevent the full social security number from becoming a part of the court's file in the case, and the number will not be included in the court's electronic records.
-Creditors who already have the debtor's social security number will be able to verify the existence of a case under the debtor's social security number, but any person searching the electronic case files without the number will not be able to acquire the debtor's social security number.
+Creditors who already have the debtor's social security number, but any person searching the electronic case files without the number will not be able to acquire the debtor's social security number.